paxdotdev/docs/src/intro-current-status.md

 # Current Status

 ### Sept 1 2022
 Pax is currently in _alpha preview._  It is not yet fully functional, but is now being developed in the open, in hopes that others may find Pax interesting and choose to help push it forward.
-See [TODO.md]() on Github for the backlog thus far.
+[Please help!]()

 #### Run demo
 As of this writing, you can run the Pax demo for macOS and Web on master, using the shell scripts `./run.sh` and `./run-web.sh`